-- Research findings, whether positive, negative, or null, should be disseminated through any of the following methods including but not limited to peer reviewed journals, CAPS and other websites, conferences, agency in-services, town hall, newsletter, emails, phone calls, mailing, press releases, community forums, media including print, radio, television and internet media, presentations to various government bodies and policy makers, when appropriate. - Dissemination of research findings must be available in the language(s) in which the study is conducted, and must be in language accessible to the specific audience. - Sufficient resources must be budgeted to ensure a successful dissemination plan. - Research findings, whether positive, negative, or null, must be published on CAPS' website, and remain on the website for a minimum of ten years; these findings must be readily searchable by at least the following fields: Study population(s), Research topic(s), Geographic area(s), Researcher(s), Date(s) of Study, Type of study
+- Research findings, whether positive, negative, or null, should be disseminated through any of the following methods including but not limited to peer reviewed journals, CAPS and other websites, conferences, agency in-services, town hall, newsletter, emails, phone calls, mailing, press releases, community forums, media including print, radio, television and internet media, presentations to various government bodies and policy makers, when appropriate. - Dissemination of research findings must be available in the language(s) in which the study is conducted, and must be in language accessible to the specific audience. - Electronic dissemination tools such a slide share (www.slideshare.net), YouTube and are also useful tools which can be utilized - Sufficient resources must be budgeted to ensure a successful dissemination plan. - Research findings, whether positive, negative, or null, must be published on CAPS' website, and remain on the website for a minimum of ten years; these findings must be readily searchable by at least the following fields: Study population(s), Research topic(s), Geographic area(s), Researcher(s), Date(s) of Study, Type of study